General Equipment at Cedar Rapids School Buildings Cedar Rapids Iowa

 Electricians working in Cedar Rapids school buildings may have been exposed through:

-- Proximity exposure: Working in boiler rooms, utility spaces, and mechanical areas alongside heavily insulated pipes and equipment from Johns-Manville, Owens-Illinois, and competitor manufacturers
+- Proximity exposure: Working in boiler rooms, utility spaces, and mechanical areas alongside heavily insulated pipes and equipment, and competitor manufacturers

 - Electrical panel components: Older switchgear and panels reportedly containing asbestos-based arc chutes and insulation materials